leanor13/FileManager/README.md

 1. **FileUploadService**
    - Receives files from the user and uploads them to MinIO.
+   - If there is more than one file, they are processed sequentially.
+The maximum number of files in one upload request is controlled by the parameter `file.max.upload.count`.
    - Sends an HTTP message to FileMetadataService with a JSON containing the link to the file in MinIO.
 It discovers the FileMetadataService through Eureka.
    - If the file is successfully uploaded and processed, it returns a 200 status and a success message to the user.
    - If the connection to FileMetadataService fails, it retries up to three times.
 If it still fails, it deletes the file from MinIO and returns an error to the user.
 It also sends a request to FileMetadataService to remove the file from the database if it was already registered.